the1bit/amaretto/amaretto/README.rst

 	>>> from amaretto import amarettorestore
 	>>> amaretto.amarettorestore.storageUriFromCloud('AzureCloud')

-You can find the detailed documentation in `amarettorestore.rst <https://github.com/the1bit/amaretto/blob/master/amaretto/amarettorestore.rst>`_ .
+You can find the detailed documentation in [amarettorestore.md].

 Storage module